-- Develop sampling and remediation plans for all District water outlets that could be used for drinking and cooking, including details on which water outlets will be considered exempt from sampling and their controls to secure against use. - 2.
-Sample all water outlets that could be used for drinking and cooking and properly secure any water outlets designated as exempt. - 3.
+- Develop sampling and remediation action plans for all District water outlets that could be used for drinking and cooking, including details on which water outlets will be considered exempt from sampling and their controls. - 2.
+Sample all water outlets that could be used for drinking and cooking and properly secure any water outlets designated as exempt from sampling. - 3.
 Review all work related to the lead testing program for accuracy and completeness. - 4.
 Keep accurate records of all remediation efforts, including actions taken and dates performed.

-Finding 2 - District officials did not report the results of the lead testing properly or in the required time periods for Cycle Two.
+Finding 2 - District officials did not report the results of the lead testing properly or in the required time periods.

-District officials did not properly or accurately report laboratory test results within the required time periods or to all required parties, including the results showing 12 of the 35 water outlets sampled for testing were above the lead action level.
-This occurred because officials were not familiar with all reporting requirements and procedures were not in place to identify officials' duties or responsibilities.
+District officials did not report any laboratory test results for Cycle Two, including the results showing three of the 74 water outlets were above the lead action level, to all required parties or within the required time periods.
 Specifically: